Jump to the topics:

 According to the Australian Cancer Council, skin cancer is mainly caused by exposure to UV radiation, which is emitted by the sun.
 Before tanning salons were banned in Australia, some people also received unhealthy dosages of UV radiation from tanning beds.
 If you are fair-skinned, have light eyes and hair, or have a family history of skin cancer, you will have to pay special attention to preventative measures to protect yourself from the sun.
 However, all Australians should safeguard themselves, as skin cancer is the most commonly diagnosed type of cancer in Australia.

-UV stands for ultraviolet, and it describes light emitted by the sun that we cannot see.
+UV stands for ultraviolet, describing light emitted by the sun that we cannot see.
 Unlike infrared radiation, which is also outside of the visible spectrum but is felt as heat, UV radiation cannot be felt in any way.
 That’s why you can get a sunburn even on a cold or cloudy day without directly being exposed to sunlight.
 Occupational exposure to the sun is a prevalent cause of skin cancer and causes up to 34,000 cases a year in Australia.
 While people will often come prepared to protect themselves at the beach or at a barbecue, people often overlook the need to do so while at work.

-Occupational skin cancer is a common cause of the disease worldwide, particularly in jobs that involve heavy sun exposure such as construction work, sport, or traffic control.
+Occupational skin cancer is a common cause of the disease worldwide, particularly in jobs that involve heavy sun exposure, such as construction work, sports, or traffic control.
 UV radiation can damage your DNA, which can deactivate important safeguards in your cells that keep them from growing uncontrollably (and skin cancer is basically the uncontrolled growth of damaged abnormal cells).
 Usually, your body would make sure to get rid of skin cells that have been damaged, but with tumours, these cells can proliferate and, if left untreated, eventually spread through your body and attack other organs, too.

 Why is skin so important?